Sample 7-Hour Workflow Sprint

 The artifact changes with your business.

 Property management is only one example.
-The same Blueprint format can map quoting, photo intake, document review, weekly reporting, customer follow-up, or internal knowledge workflows.
+The same sprint approach can test quoting, photo intake, document review, weekly reporting, customer follow-up, or internal knowledge workflows before a larger build is scoped.